Amba-Health/view_component-concerns/README.md

 ```

 - reusable slots, either through lifting of current caching mechanisms within `SlotV2`/`ViewComponent::Base` or another way to collect slot parameters.

+### Wrapping

+Pushing the idea of Wrapped components from `view_component-contrib`, a `WithWrapper` concern would provide:

+- a `wrapper_tag_name` option to set the tag name for the wrapper
+- a `wrapper_attributes` option to set attributes for the wrapper
+- a `wrapper_component` option to set a component
+- a `wrapped` boolean option to tell whether the component should automatically render wrapped or not
+- a `wrapper` `attr_reader` for getting the instance of the wrapper for after initialization configuration
+- a `render_wrapper` method to let an outside component render the wrapper

+By the looks of it, the `wrapper` is kind of a flexible slot so it may be the way to go.